Steven Tanger Center for the Performing Arts: History

 On February 17, 2016, Phillips Foundation announced a $1.5 million grant; this is in addition to a $3.5 million grant in May 2013, for which the 8000-square-foot lobby will be named Phillips Hall. $500,000 of this amount went for art installation.

 Brown and others announced on December 16, 2016 that the $38.5 million fund-raising goal had been met and that $300,000 of the additional $3 million had been raised.
 Construction was expected to start in May 2017 and will be complete in early 2020.
 The 111,000-square-foot building will face Abe Brenner Place and occupy part of a 5.5-acre lot also bordered by North Elm and East Lindsay Streets and Summit Avenue.
 The 3000 seats will be white oak with red upholstery, and divided into lower orchestra, upper orchestra and balcony.
 A Founders Room will be available for events.
 The site will also have 329 VIP parking spaces.

 As of March 8, 2017, the opening date of early 2019 was uncertain.
 Potential donors had been saying for several months that delays would result in their waiting to give their money.

 Steven Tanger and North Carolina Governor Roy Cooper attended the groundbreaking April 26, 2017.
 At the time, Brown predicted a June 2019 opening.

 D.H.
 Griffin won the bidding for Phase I, which started July 13, 2017.

 On December 19, 2017, the Greensboro city council awarded a $57.9 million contract to Barnhill Contracting Company of Raleigh, North Carolina.
 Work could start in January 2018, but this meant a completion date of January 2020.
 The project's total cost was $84.7 million, plus $5 million in financing costs.
 The Tanger Center would be collateral for $48 million in limited obligation bonds.

 A web site was available and included what is described as a real-time camera permitting viewers to watch construction progress.

 On March 13, 2020, it was announced that the center's opening would be put on hold due to statewide bans of gatherings consisting of more than 100 people due to the COVID-19 pandemic, effectively postponing or cancelling multiple opening events.

 On December 1, 2020, the Greensboro Symphony Orchestra announced its first concert in the center would take place April 29, 2021.
 However, the first public performance at the center was a Rhiannon Giddens concert on September 2, 2021.
 The center's total cost was believed to be $88 million, not including financing costs.
 Tanger Center held an official opening ceremony November 15, 2021, that included the dedication of Genesis by Mabel Poblet, "nearly 200 strands of laser-cut, reflective metallic and clear acrylic discs ... from 6 inches to 24 inches in diameter" hanging from the ceiling of the lobby.

+Notable productions

+Notable productions to play the Steven Tanger Center for the Performing Arts through the First Bank Broadway series include;